StrangeRanger/inspector/docs/features.md

     * sudo bash
     * sudo [command]
         * Specific to when the user executing the command doesn't have permission to use sudo

-* Even if an account was deleted after either switch to root or another user on the system, it will still be identified.
+2. Even if an account was deleted after it had either switched to root or another user on the system, the program will still be able to identify it.
-* The program will identify users who are not in the sudoers file (don't have perms to use sudo) and try to execute a command with root privilege.
+3. The program will identify users who are not in the sudoers file (don't have perms to use sudo) that attempt to execute a command with root privilege.